suhmir/codepathprework/README.md

 ## Hello World App

 ### App Description:
-This app is a simple hellow world app in swift.
+This app is a simple hello world app in swift.
 It reads a message.
 If you click on the button that is seen on the lower half of the screen, the message will change its color.

-### App Walk-though
+### App Walk-though:
 ![Kapture 2022-08-21 at 22 14 06 2](https://user-images.githubusercontent.com/111587247/185844642-df1d4af3-e57f-4325-a354-c0b19d77955f.gif)